python/cpython/Doc/library/asyncio-task.rst

 To actually run a coroutine asyncio provides three main mechanisms:

-* By using the :func:`asyncio.run` function to run the top-level entry point "main()" function (see the above example.)
+* The :func:`asyncio.run` function to run the top-level entry point "main()" function (see the above example.)

-* By awaiting on a coroutine.
+* Awaiting on a coroutine.
 The following snippet of code will print "hello" after waiting for 1 second, and then print "world" after waiting for *another* 2 seconds::